- Life & Money

 Saving for retirement can sometimes feel a bit like an afterthought.
 When you first started working, you probably chose a percentage to set aside in a company 401(k) and forgot to revisit that amount as your salary grew.
 Perhaps you’ve also never tried crunching your retirement number, instead just saving an amount that you wouldn’t really miss from your paycheck.

 But just like with your salary, how much you save for retirement shouldn’t remain static.
 So in case you haven’t given much thought to your nest egg lately, here are four quick tips that can help you make sure you’re giving your future, retired self a little more love.

+Don’t get us wrong — saving even 1 percent of your paycheck in a 401(k) is progress.
 But here’s the thing: If your employer offers a 401(k) match and you’re not taking advantage of it, you’re essentially leaving money on the table that could make a big difference in a few decades because of compound growth.

 So take a look at your budget and see if you can swing meeting your company’s match amount.
-If you’re already saving, say, 4 percent, and the minimum you have to contribute to get a match is 6 percent, you may decide that upping your contribution by just a little more in order to meet that threshold is worth some extra belt-tightening.
+If you’re already saving, say, 4 percent and the minimum you have to contribute to get a match is 6 percent, you may decide that upping your contribution by just a little more in order to meet that threshold is worth some extra belt-tightening.

 One of the nice things about saving for retirement is that the government wants you to do it, which is why they offer some tax advantages to give you some extra incentive to save.